 that is "available and capable of being done after taking into

-Overall Project Purposes.
-If it is otherwise a practicable alternative an area not owned by the Applicant which could easily be obtained, utilized, expanded or managed in order to fulfill the basic purpose of the proposed activity may be considered 40 CFR 230.10 (a) (2).
+consideration cost, existing technology, and logistics in light of overall Project Purposes.
+If it is otherwise a practicable alternative, an area not presently owned by the applicant which could easily be obtained, utilized, expanded or managed in order to fulfill the basic purpose of the proposed activity, may be considered 40 CFR 230.10 (a) (2).

 -